 This is the million dollar question and when you are ready there will be no stopping you.

-Think about what you eat.
+- Think about what you eat and whether or not you are actually physically hungry.
 Take time to enjoy what you eat and importantly don’t get caught out because you forgot your meal prep!

-Fat free yoghurt and fat free mayonnaise are no go’s for me as the removal of fat has been replaced with added sugar.
-Opt for the full fat versions instead.
+- Fat free yoghurt and fat free mayonnaise are no go’s for me as the removal of fat has been replaced with added sugar.
+Opt for the full fat versions of yoghurts instead.
 They will taste better and keep you fuller for longer.